slatedocs/slate/source/includes/reference/_terms.md

 Use "default" as clientId to fetch Transferwise general terms and conditions.

-No authentication is required for this endpoint.
+No authentication is required for this endpoint

 ### Response
-Terms and conditions in HTML format
+Terms and conditions in HTML format.